Executive Summary:

 When it comes to anything in life, moderation is key.
 While the nutrients present in honey boast a wealth of beneficial properties, honey must be enjoyed in a balanced, holistic way.
 So, here are some points to consider.

-Honey can increase blood sugar.
+Honey can influence blood sugar.

 Honey is high in carbohydrates and must be enjoyed in small amounts.
 This is especially important for people diagnosed with diabetes or with other blood sugar regulation issues.